 - Message Integrity — Creates digital signatures and message digests to thwart tampering

-- Confidentiality — Uses an encryption algorithm, one-time secret key, and message authentication code (MAC) to protect data
+- Confidentiality — Uses an encryption algorithm, one-time master secret key, and message authentication code (MAC) to protect data

 - Framing — Adds a header and trailer to “frame” data packets before transmission